-Team Coordination in Extreme Environment
+Team Coordination in Extreme Environments

-The development and coordination of managerial devices to help businesses cope with numerous challenges they face have been the subject of numerous empirical analyses in recent years.
+The development and coordination of managerial devices to help businesses cope with the numerous challenges they face have been the subject of many empirical analyses in recent years.

 This books draws from these studies to answer the question of how to coordinate a team in extreme environments.
-This includes problems related to extended supply chain restructuring , work-integration of geographically dispersed project teams, building collective intelligence or putting together various competencies.
+Embracing a practice-based perspective, it identifies work practices and technological uses that improve coordination within teams.
 Organizations need to know how to support the coordination of teams that evolve in highly changing, uncertain and risky contexts.

-Beyond reviewing current literature of analysis of coordination in the field, the author offers readers examples of practical ways to implement devices that facilitate coordination within teams.
+Beyond reviewing current literature on the analysis of coordination in the field, the author draws on military case studies and illustrations to offer readers practical ways to implement devices that facilitate coordination within teams.

-Cécile Godé is Professor at the Lumière University Lyon 2 in France.
-Her research explores information systems management, with a focus on experiential learning processes under extreme circumstances.
+Cécile Godé is Full Professor at the University Lumière Lyon 2, COACTIS EA 4161, in France.
+Her research explores information systems management and coordination management, with a focus on experiential learning processes under extreme circumstances.

+Cécile Godé, University Lumière Lyon 2, France

+Godé

+1. Extreme Environment and Management Situations.

+2. Team Coordination: What the Theory of Organizations has to Say.

+3. Coordination Practices in theExtreme Environment: Communication, Reflexivity and Socialization.

+4. Can Coordination in the Extreme Environment be Learned?
+A Managerial Approach.